Verifiable governance · not declared

 3. The system in the register.

-What it leaves: an entry in the systems register with purpose, owner, data and revision date (art.
+What it leaves: an entry in the register of systems with purpose, owner, data and review date (Art.
 26).

 4. With a competent person.

-What it leaves: defined human-oversight points on high-risk systems.
-AI proposes, the person decides (art.
+What it leaves: human-oversight points defined on the high-risk systems.
+AI proposes, the person decides (Art.
 14).

 5. The evidence, over time.

-What it leaves: logs retained for at least six months, ready for a check (art.
-26, para.
-6).
+What it leaves: logs kept for at least six months, ready for an inspection (Art.
+26(6)).

-What it leaves: documentation and controls aligned, ready for an ISO/IEC 42001 readiness or an audit.
+What it leaves: documentation and controls aligned, ready for an ISO/IEC 42001 readiness or for an audit.

-Why this concerns you even if you don't "develop" AI: anyone who uses an AI system in the course of their professional activity is a deployer.
-For high-risk systems, the deployer has specific obligations — including human oversight and log retention (art.
+Why this concerns you even if you do not "develop" AI: anyone who uses an AI system in the course of their professional activity is a deployer (deployer/user).
+For high-risk systems, the deployer has specific obligations — including human oversight and the retention of logs (Art.
 26).

-What's law, what's voluntary, what we don't do.
+What is law, what is voluntary, what we do not do.

 Citable sources